Many mountain lovers are a little scared of climbing Mount Kilimanjaro, due to the long trekking and the high altitude.

 This doesn’t mean you should feel free to bring along your entire wardrobe!
 Just don’t freak out thinking about a minimalist packing list.
 If you have too much, you can leave it at the agency before starting your trekking.

-What you actually really need and you should not ask the agency to provide it for you, are basic common sense things:
+What you actually really need and you should not ask the agency to provide it for you, are basic common sense things.
+I’ve listed them in this article.
+Here I give you a summery of my packing list:

 - good quality trekking boots already broke in.